keu/docs/astro/runtime-release-notes.md

 :::warning Breaking change

 Runtime 8 includes changes that can result in DAGs running differently after upgrading.
-See [Runtime upgrade considerations](upgrade-runtime.md#runtime-8-airflow-26) before upgrading.
+It also includes a major bug that was subsequently fixed in Runtime 8.1.
+To use Airflow 2.6, Astronomer recommends upgrading directly to Runtime 8.1.
+See [Runtime upgrade considerations](upgrade-runtime.md#runtime-8-airflow-26) for more information.

 :::